 Call me suspicious but I doubt the plan is to outspend the others by losing money until only Juul is left.

-If I were CEO of Juul, I would be lobbying my arse off to get further restrictions on the competition, I being an evil cut-throat capitalist would lobby for all vaping devices to be restricted to the exact specs of my product while securing all the distribution networks outside of independent shops because that’s the only way I can survive with the white heat of anti harm reduction bearing down on me.
+If I were CEO of Juul, I would be lobbying my arse off to get further restrictions on the competition, I, being an evil cut-throat capitalist would lobby for all vaping devices to be restricted to the exact specs of my product while securing all the distribution networks outside of independent shops because that’s the only way I can survive with the white heat of anti harm reduction bearing down on me.
 I would accept defeat in the fight against sin taxes, regulators always favor a product that raises revenue.
 In fact, I might mention to them that I wouldn’t be averse to my customers paying taxes.
-But that’s me.
+But that’s me and I’m evil.